The best way to travel to Ibiza, Spain

 During the busier summer months, it is also recommended to arrive early and ahead of the ferry’s set departure time as ports can get really hectic over these peak periods.

-If you’re looking to just book a quick ferry trip across and don’t want to search between different websites, then using a comparative booking site such as Direct Ferries or Ferry Hopper will save you a ton of time.
+If you’re looking to just book a quick ferry trip across and don’t want to search between different websites, then using a comparative booking site such Ferryhopper will save you tons of time.
+Click here to search and book your ferry tickets through Ferryhopper.com.

 These sites will show you all the available options and prices, as well as allow you to book online through their website.